Centennial Weekend Festival: May 20–22

 12 noon–2pm

 Commemorate the Centennial of the Stephen A. Schwarzman Building with a limited edition, decorative tile from The Library Shop.
 Each museum quality, bas-relief sculpted stoneware tile is handmade, glazed, and fired by Frank Giorgini in Upstate New York and depicts a Library Lion perched on a book in front of the Schwarzman Building facade.
 Meet the artist and have your tile signed!
-Visit
+Visit The Library Shop to learn more about the tile and Giorgini's work.

 The Believer Presents QNA: The Art of the Interview